software-mansion/maat/docs/timings.md

     - Ensures the appropriate test runner command is set (snforge, cairo-test, or cargo test).
     - Adds allowances required by some plugins where needed.
     - Optionally borrows safe dev‑dependency versions from a snapshot file, when present.
-  - Timing includes: reading and writing manifest files and any quick checks it performs.

 3) fetch (setup)

   - Command: `scarb fetch`
   - Purpose: Resolve and download dependencies for the whole workspace.
-  - Timing includes: registry requests and dependency resolution.

 4) tree (regular)

   - Command: `scarb tree -q --workspace`
   - Purpose: Print the resolved dependency tree to logs for debugging (no effect on later steps).
-  - Timing includes: the `scarb tree` run.

 5) build (regular)